Simple Present Tense for the TOEIC®: Rules, Usage, and Common Mistakes

 Step 1: Look for time indicators in the sentence.

-• Now/currently/at the moment → present continuous (except for stative verbs)
+- Now/currently/at the moment → present continuous (except stative verbs)

 Step 2: Identify the real subject (not the complements between the subject and the verb).

 Step 3: Check if it is a stative verb.
-If yes, simple present is mandatory.
+If so, simple present is mandatory.

-Step 4: Determine if it is a general habit/fact (simple) or a temporary action in progress (continuous).
+Step 4: Determine if it describes a general habit/fact (simple) or a temporary action in progress (continuous).

 This checklist saves you 15 to 20 seconds per Part 5 question.
-Out of 30 grammar questions, you reclaim almost 10 minutes for the longer parts.
+Out of 30 grammar questions, you reclaim almost 10 minutes for the longer sections.

 Ready to Practice?

 The simple present is a conjugation form often tested in Part 5.
-Mastering each conjugation point on this topic brings you closer to your target score.
+Every conjugation point mastered on this topic brings you closer to your target score.

-On Flow Exam, you can practice this tense directly for Part 5, with thousands of questions in the same format as the official TOEIC®.
-You work on the exact traps we just covered, with a system that adapts exercises to your mistakes.
+On Flow Exam, you can practice this tense directly for Part 5, with thousands of questions formatted exactly like the official TOEIC®.
+You work on the exact traps we just discussed, using a system that adapts exercises to your mistakes.

 Some superpowers of the Flow Exam platform you can test right now:

-• 150 truly exclusive tips based on the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.
+- 150 truly exclusive tips derived from the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.

-• Intelligent practice system that adapts exercises to your profile and drills you directly on the topics where you make the most mistakes.
+- Intelligent training system, which adapts exercises to your profile and trains you directly on the topics where you make the most errors.
 Result → 3.46x faster progress compared to traditional platforms.

-• Ultra-personalized learning path: targeted practice only on the questions and topics causing you to lose points → continuously adjusted to adapt to your evolving level.
+- Ultra-personalized learning path: targeted training only on the questions and topics that cause you to lose points → continuously adjusted to adapt to your evolving level.

-• Real Conditions mode exactly like Test Day (reading instructions in Listening, timer, etc.) → You can activate it whenever you want.
+- Real Conditions Mode exactly like D-Day (listening to instructions in Listening, timer, etc.) → You can activate it whenever you want.

-• Flashcards automatically generated from your own mistakes, and optimized by the Spaced Repetition System (SRS) for lasting memorization and zero forgetting.
+- Flashcards automatically generated from your own mistakes, and optimized by the Leitner system (spaced repetition) for lasting memory and zero forgetting.